tednaleid/blog/docs/_posts/2021-05-02-kafka-topic-partitioning-replication.markdown

 If a batch isn't full it will wait up to [`linger.ms`](https://kafka.apache.org/documentation/#producerconfigs_linger.ms) milliseconds (default `0`) after the last message has been added to the batch before sending it. `linger.ms` is not enabled by default, but can help reduce the number of requests sent without much additional latency if you set it to a low value.

+So if your average compressed record is 32KB, you'll want to test out significantly increasing `batch.size` by
+10-20x and possibly also `buffer.memory` depending on how many unique topic partitions you could produce to.

 ### What Configs Limit the Maximum Record Size?